 Case AnalysisI was not familiar with this term before reading Hill v.
 Emergency Medicine of Idaho and Dr. Stuart Clive (3/27/25).
 Perhaps the court wasn’t either, because the opinion repeatedly puts “hindsight...

 Vident Partners connects attorneys with qualified neurosurgery expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →